 Get Creative With Your Holiday Menu

-- Substitutions and swaps - If you can't find an ingredient that you need for a recipe, look for ways to substitute or swap with something available.
+- Substitutions and swaps – If you can't find an ingredient you need for a recipe, look for ways to substitute or swap with something available.
 For instance, if your recipe calls for eggs, there are many ways to substitute for eggs in a recipe.
-There are also ways to substitute for milk that might work for your family.
+There are also ways to substitute for allergens like milk, egg, wheat, soy, and nuts that might work for your family.